Bad Day in Blackrock

-Bad Day in Blackrock is a 2008 novel by Kevin Power.
+Bad Day in Blackrock is a 2008 novel by Irish writer Kevin Power.
 The plot was loosely based on the real-life death of Brian Murphy that occurred in Dublin in 2000 as a result of a violent assault outside a nightclub.

 Plot

 The central protagonist is Richard Culhane, who comes from a wealthy south Dublin neighbourhood.
 He and his two friends, Stephen O’Brien and Barry Fox, all attended the (fictional) privately run Brookfield College, a secondary school which boasts of producing high-ranking politicians, judges and business leaders.
 They have now moved on from this and are embarking on university studies.
 All of the youths are also heavily involved in the Dublin rugby scene.
 Another of their former schoolmates and rugby teammates is Conor Harris, who was always considered something of an outsider.
 Both Culhane and Harris had been at one stage or another involved with the much-admired Laura Haines, another of the South Dublin privileged set.
 Her behaviour at the nightclub is the trigger that finally results in Culhane and his two friends assaulting and accidentally killing Harris.

 The story is told in elliptical fashion, moving backward and forward across the span of the story and delving into each of the individuals’ character, background and possible motivations.